isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 <p>Secure financing from banks or financiers using collateral security over
 electronic Bills of Lading.
 Fractionising of eBL trade and finance smaller fractions of assets.</p>
-<p>Your ACRA's Business Profiles and Business Certificates (which uses the
+<p>Your ACRA's Business Profiles and Business Certificates, which utilize
-same technology as TradeTrust) which authenticity can be instantly verified, expedites the on boarding process by banks in Singapore.</p>
+the same technology as TradeTrust, allow for instant verification of authenticity, expediting the onboarding process by banks in Singapore</p>
 <p></p>
 <p></p>
 </li>